MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 ### Command reference: Set-MyAnalyticsFeatureConfig

-The command Set-MyAnalyticsFeatureConfig can be used in three different ways:
+The PowerShell command [Set-MyAnalyticsFeatureConfig](https://docs.microsoft.com/powershell/module/exchange/set-myanalyticsfeatureconfig?view=exchange-ps) can be used in three different ways:

  * [Set the PrivacyMode parameter](#set-the-privacymode-parameter)
  * [Enable or disable MyAnalytics features](#enable-or-disable-myanalytics-features)